Tradescantia Purple Heart Care: Easy Guide

 Is this a poisonous plant?

-How to propagate it easily?
+How to propagate it easily from cuttings?

 Conclusion